 An illegitimate child is one who was conceived and born out of wedlock, born of bigamous marriage, of adulterous relations, or born of couples below 18 years old, whether the parents were married (and which marriage is void) or not.
-Unless the child’s biological parents marry each other later on and file a legitimation for the child’s birthright to be commuted to legitimate, the child shall remain illegitimate all his or her life.
+Unless the child’s biological parents marry each other later on and file a legitimation for the child’s birthright to be changed to legitimate, the child shall remain illegitimate all his or her life.

 Apart from the concern on whether an illegitimate child may use his or her father’s last name, another compelling issue that parents of illegitimate children need to tackle is the child’s right to inheritances from either or both parents.
 What does our law say about this?